gnikyt/Basic-Shopify-API/UPGRADING.md

 Responses previously was a `stdClass`, it is now an `array`.

-`body` value of the response is now also an instance of `Osiset\BasicShopifyAPI\ResponseAccess` which allows for accessing the decoded JSON as an array or stdClass.
+`body` value of the response is now also an instance of `Gnikyt\BasicShopifyAPI\ResponseAccess` which allows for accessing the decoded JSON as an array or stdClass.

 Example: